indiamaris/CDWM-Projetos-2023/README.md

 ## My Highest Skill Developed in this project:

--- to check versions and change settings according to current documentation.
+-- To check versions and change settings according to current documentation.

 ## MY Developed Skills